Ryun1/cip95-demos-wallet/README.md

 ### Load into Chrome (refresh for new build)

-1. In chrome go to `chrome://extensions/`, and on the mock-wallet press the reload button to refresh it.
+1. In chrome go to `chrome://extensions/`, and on the wallet press the reload button to refresh it.

+## demos Etymology

+The common people of an ancient Greek state.
+The populace of a democracy as a political unit.